How to Impress Interviewers for Graphic Design Jobs

 Presentation

 Ensure the pages are bound in a rigid cover to protect the printing and prevent curling.
-Use only heavyweight stock that is smooth and dense, and avoid the use of thin, lightweight paper.
+Use only heavyweight stock that is smooth and dense, and avoid using thin, lightweight paper.

 Process

 For example, if you're designing a new website, include your previous work as examples of your web design skills.
-Your portfolio should include a variety of layouts and websites.
+Your portfolio should consist of a variety of layouts and websites.

 Creativity